Caoilfhionn Gallagher: Life

-Gallagher led the lawyers working for the release of Ibrahim Halawa, an Irish citizen from Firhouse in South Dublin who was imprisoned in Egypt between 2013 and 2017.
-Halawa was adopted by Amnesty International as a prisoner of conscience and Lynn Boylan led a vote in the European parliament of 500 to 11.
+Gallagher led the lawyers working for the release of Ibrahim Halawa, an Irish citizen from Firhouse in South Dublin who was imprisoned in Egypt between 2013 and 2017. and who was adopted by Amnesty International as a prisoner of conscience.

-Gallagher has spoken about the importance and value of pro bono work.
 She has represented survivors of the Hillsborough disaster and the 7/7 bombings.

 In 2017, she received UCD's alumni award in Law and she became a Queen's Counsel in the same year.
 Gallagher also served as a judge that year at the Freedom of Expression Awards with actor Noma Dumezweni, Tina Brown, Anab Jain and Stephen Budd.

 In 2022, she spoke out against what she saw as anti-Irish and anti-lawyer talk made by British government ministers.
 She thought these were a result of Brexit.
 She had personally received death threats and Amnesty International supported her view that politicians should be more cautious in their accusations against lawyers and judges.

-In 2023, she was appointed to the Irish independent role of Special Rapporteur-for Children.
-She replaced Professor Conor O'Mahony and will serve for three years.
+In 2023, she was appointed to a three-year term as the Irish Special Rapporteur for Children, replacing Prof. Conor O'Mahony.
+During her time in the role, there were delays in the provision of "key" annual reports, with all three reports submitted in early 2026.